 The FPMMAC has maintained associations with the Murray River for thousands of generations.
-Indeed, the river and its surrounds are one of the richest sources of Aboriginal archaeological and heritage material in Australia.
+The river and its surrounds are among the richest sources of Aboriginal archaeological and cultural heritage material in Australia.
 The floodplain provides vital resources, including food, water, shelter, medicine and tools.
 The Traditional Owners retain a strong connection to this Country.

-Mallee CMA has a strong working relationship with the FPMMAC, which involves regular two-way communication, including planning, sharing of knowledge and discussions.
+Mallee CMA has a strong working relationship with the FPMMAC, which involves regular two-way communication, including planning, sharing of knowledge and on-going discussions.
 Water in the landscape is critical to the spirituality of the people of the FPMMAC, strengthening their connection to Country.
-The Mallee CMA and the FPMMAC have frequent discussions about water, including planning and delivery of environmental water.
+The Mallee CMA and the FPMMAC have frequent discussions about water, including the planning and delivery of environmental water.

-This year Mallee CMA made a concerted effort to ensure we were engaging with traditional owners much earlier in the planning process than in previous years.
-This was in response to feedback we had received from a number of groups asking to be involved earlier in the process.
+In the last two years Mallee CMA made a concerted effort to ensure it was engaging with Traditional Owners much earlier in the planning process than in previous years.
+This was in response to feedback Mallee CMA had received from a number of groups asking to be involved earlier in the process.